mderazon/iojs-dep-check/README.md

 # iojs-dep-check

-Checks your npm dependencies to see if there are any modules that don't work with io.js.
+Checks your npm dependencies to see if there are any modules that won't currently work with io.js.

 The list of broken modules is dynamically taken (scraped) from [https://github.com/iojs/io.js/issues/456](https://github.com/iojs/io.js/issues/456)
 (only modules with `open` badge are taken)